RockefellerArchiveCenter/bits_and_bytes/_posts/2013-08-26-saa-session-review-disruptive-components-reimagining-archival-access-systems.md

   - finding aids
   - usability
 ---
-One of my favorite sessions at this year’s SAA conference was [“Disruptive Components: Reimagining Archival Access Systems](http://sched.co/10WSjsB),” during which three archivists and one technical services librarian from Princeton spoke about their recent re-envisioning of an access system for archival description.
+One of my favorite sessions at this year's SAA conference was ["Disruptive Components: Reimagining Archival Access Systems](http://sched.co/10WSjsB)," during which three archivists and one technical services librarian from Princeton spoke about their recent re-envisioning of an access system for archival description.
 This team was responsible for developing [a new system](http://findingaids.princeton.edu/) which has been widely hyped in the archival community – and deservedly so – for setting the bar for the next generation of access systems.
 I was excited to hear what the panelists had to say about this project, and I was not disappointed.<!--more-->

 The first thing that jumped out at me was the set of guiding principles that the team used as it started the redesign process: